Mercury

 Traction

-In March 2023, it was reported that Mercury had ~100K businesses on its platform.
-Customers include Linear, Wren, Phantom, and On Deck.
-In the aftermath of the March 2023 SVB crisis, it was estimated that ~20% of SVB customers opened a new account at Mercury (in comparison, the same statistic for Wells Fargo was only ~2%).
+Mercury has emerged as a leading banking platform for startups, growing from 100K customers in early 2023 to over 200K by early 2025.
+In the aftermath of the March 2023 SVB crisis, it was estimated that ~20% of SVB customers opened a new account at Mercury.
 Akhund stated that in just 6 days after the SVB collapse, Mercury had added more than $2 billion in deposits and thousands of customers.
 During that stretch, Mercury experienced more signups in 2 days than it normally would have in a whole week.
 Additionally, Mercury saw a spike in interest and signups from VC funds that were looking to bank with Mercury after the SVB collapse.

 Valuation

-Mercury also allowed customers to participate in its Series B funding round via the equity crowdfunding Wefunder.
-Mercury ended up raising $5 million from 2.5K investors within 90 minutes on Wefunder, and the round reached $23 million in reservations over the next 9 days after the Wefunder launch.
-Akhund wanted to do this community round because he felt it made sense for Mercury customers to become owners of Mercury.
+Following its Series B round in July 2021, Mercury allowed customers to invest via the equity crowdfunding Wefunder.
+Mercury raised $5 million from 2.5K investors within 90 minutes on Wefunder, and the round reached $23 million in reservations over the next 9 days after the Wefunder launch.
+Akhund felt it made sense for Mercury customers to become owners of Mercury.

 Key Opportunities

 Senior leaders at Mercury have noted the opportunity to add adjacent offerings to the core banking platform.
-Mercury’s VP of Finance, Dan Kang, has said that “there's so much value we can drive regarding workflow automation for accounting and finance teams.
+In 2023, Mercury’s VP of Finance Dan Kang has said that “there's so much value we can drive regarding workflow automation for accounting and finance teams.
 We want to give them back time.”
+In the following year, Mercury released its financial workflow suite, introducing Bill Pay, Invoicing, Expense Management and Accounting Automation products.
 Building offerings focused on workflow automation for accounting and finance processes could create more value for customers, entrench them deeper into the Mercury ecosystem, and drive more revenue.
 In the same way that other fintech companies see banking as a potential offering to build and attach to their core non-banking platforms, Mercury can expand from its core banking platform into other fintech services, and perhaps eventually become the single source of truth for all things finance and banking for its customers.

 Becoming a Bank